-As your choices of deck materials increases, it's worth remembering some of the most important benefits you will enjoy from the various composite decking on the market today.
+As your choices of deck materials increases, it is worth remembering some of the most important benefits you will enjoy from the various composite decking on the market today.

-Well, we thought it might be helpful to summarize some of the main benefits when you choose a composite material.
-And who better to get to give an insider's view point than someone who actually makes the stuff?
+We thought it might be helpful to summarize some of the main benefits when you choose a composite material.
+And who better to give an insider's viewpoint than someone who makes the stuff.

 Brent, take it away...